jeffery9/gemini-mcp-tool/docs/concepts/sandbox.md

 ## What is Sandbox Mode?

-Sandbox mode allows Gemini to write and test code in a secure, isolated environment without affecting your system.
+Sandbox mode allows Qwen to write and test code in a secure, isolated environment without affecting your system.

 ## Basic Usage

 ```
-/gemini-cli:sandbox create a Python script that sorts a list
+/qwen-code:sandbox create a Python script that sorts a list
 ```

 ## How It Works